achtnullzwei/Doorman/docs/en/reference/schematics.md

 # Schematics

-The schematics for the Doorman-S3 are fully open source and available for reference.
+The schematics for the Doorman S3 are fully open source and available for reference.
 You can also access the KiCad source files in the [GitHub repository](https://github.com/azoninc/doorman/tree/master/pcb).

 To view the PCB and schematic designs, use the interactive viewers below.
 If you encounter any issues with the viewers, try refreshing the page.